-The Wheeler School will partner with NuVu Innovation School in Cambridge, MA, next fall to pilot the first NuVuX Studio Term in Rhode Island, offering admission to the program to students enrolled in Wheeler’s Upper School.
+The Wheeler School will partner with NuVu Innovation School in Cambridge, MA, beginning fall 2019 to pilot the first NuVuX Studio Term in Rhode Island, offering admission to the program to students enrolled in Wheeler’s Upper School.

 and founded in 2010 by PhDs and graduates of the Massachusetts Institute of Technology, forms unique partnerships with schools in the public, private, charter, and international sectors.
 Students in the Wheeler program will work in an immersive studio-model outside of typical classrooms and traditional coursework, fusing subject matter as needed by working with faculty members from NuVu and Wheeler on solving big (or small) open-ended problems.
 An end-of-term portfolio documents the students’ design decisions and showcases their final product.

-Starting fall of 2019 at Wheeler, Upper School students will be able to choose to participate in a series of “studios” which will be developed in a unique collaboration between Wheeler and the team at NuVu.
+Wheeler Upper School students will apply to the program.
+Those students accepted will be able to choose to participate in a series of “studios” which will be developed in a unique collaboration between Wheeler and the team at NuVu.
 Each studio will center on a large-scale problem and a “hands-on-minds-on” project-based approach to solution-seeking that will have an impact on the community or world.
 Custom experiences are in development with a group of Wheeler faculty and the NuVu team over this fall.

 Announcing the new partnership